Tired of herbal tea at bedtime? Want to try something else to help you sleep?

 Heating the milk

 Unfortunately, unlike boiling water, getting milk hot takes a little more attention.
+I find this is a disadvantage to choosing atole as a bedtime drink as opposed to an herbal tea.

 Whether you heat the milk in a microwave or on a stove, you’re going to need to watch it.
 That means stirring.

-Conversely, if you find atole really helps you sleep better at night, you might want to invest in an inexpensive milk frother.
+Conversely, if you find atole helps you sleep better at night, you might want to invest in an inexpensive milk frother.

 You don’t have to be locked into any one bedtime ritual.
 Variety can add a lot of interest in life.
 Warmed milk made into atole can be just the thing to send yourself to bed with.